tjworks/tapdata-docs-en/docs/prerequisites/files/csv.md

 A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
 Each line of the file is a data record.
 Each record consists of one or more fields, separated by separator (such as commas, semicolons, or tabs).

-Tapdata Cloud supports reading CSV files stored on local, FTP, SFTP, SMB, or S3FS to meet a variety of data flow needs.
+Tapdata supports reading CSV files stored on local, FTP, SFTP, SMB, or S3FS to meet a variety of data flow needs.
 This article describes how to connect to CSV data sources on Tapdata Cloud.

 ## Precautions

 - A connection only refers to a model (table).
 If there are multiple models, you need to create connection for each one separately.
-- If the headers of multiple files are inconsistent, Tapdata Cloud uses the union as a model.
+- If the headers of multiple files are inconsistent, Tapdata uses the union as a model.
 - CSV data sources are only available for data transformation tasks.
-- By default, Tapdata Cloud checks for changes (such as adding or modifying) to the XML file every minute.
-Tapdata Cloud synchronizes all files to accurately update the condition field when changes are detected.
+- By default, Tapdata checks for changes (such as adding or modifying) to the XML file every minute.
+Tapdata synchronizes all files to accurately update the condition field when changes are detected.
 However, synchronous deletion of files or data is not supported.
 - Data types that can be used in CSV files include BOOLEAN, DATETIME, INTEGER, NUMBER, STRING, and TEXT.